 Beware of phishing emails

 Phishing can be defined as “a malicious technique used by cybercriminals to gather sensitive information (credit card data, usernames and passwords, etc.) from users.
 The attackers pretend to be a trustworthy entity to bait the victims into trusting them and revealing their confidential data.
-The data gathered through phishing can be used for financial theft, identity theft, to gain unauthorized access to the victim’s accounts or to accounts they have access to, to blackmail the victim and more.”
+The data gathered through phishing can be used for financial theft, identity theft, to gain unauthorized access to the victim’s accounts or to accounts they have access to, to blackmail the victim, and more.”
 You can find more information on how fishing works and how it can be avoided in one of our previously published articles.
-If you want to protect your business email, we can recommend you to try our MailSentry Email Security, which can also help you avoid malware, ransomware and all type of spam emails.
-Email communications are the first entry point into an
+If you want to protect your business email, we can recommend you to try our Heimdal™ Email Security, which can also help you avoid malware, ransomware, and all type of spam emails.

 Heimdal™ Email Fraud Prevention

 Try to buy from the mobile app – but not while connected to a public Wi-Fi network!

 Mobile apps can be considered safer than web applications when it comes to online shopping, since “malicious hackers need to create specific attacks for specific apps”.
 You can read more on this topic here.
 Regarding the advice to avoid online shopping when connected to a public Wi-Fi network, you should know that hackers might use Wi-Fi sniffers (“a sniffer is a tool used to monitor traffic over a network.
 It can be used legitimately, to detect issues with the data flow.
 But it can also be used by malicious actors, to harvest data that are transmitted over a network.”) and other methods to intercept almost all the data that goes through the router – emails, passwords, addresses, browsing history, and even credit card data.
 More information on how to stay safe if you still have to connect to a public Wi-Fi, here.